 The introduction of the Rolex Explorer II 216570 revealed a few new modern touches to Rolex watches.
-The outside differences between the 216570 and earlier Explorer II are obvious but what is not so obvious is the new 3187 movement inside the case.
-Rolex known for its evolutionary rather revolutionary designs introduced a new movement in the Explorer II that adds to the venerable 3185 and 3186 caliber found in earlier Explorer and GMT watches.
+The outside differences between the 216570 and earlier Explorer II are obvious.
+But what is not so obvious is the new Rolex 3187 movement inside the case.
+Rolex, known for its evolutionary rather revolutionary designs, introduced a new movement, the Rolex 3187 movement in the Rolex Explorer II.
+This adds to the venerable 3185 and 3186 caliber found in earlier Explorer and GMT watches.

 Rolex’s new 3187 movement builds upon the technology and evolution found in other Rolex movements.
 The 3187 utilizes the same rhodium plating on the plates and bridges found on other Rolex movements.
 The 3187 also utilizes the same bidirectional winding rotor.
 Also, teflon coated wheels within the winding mechanism that are commonplace in Rolex watches.
 Additionally, the 3187 uses a full bridge holding the balance wheel rather than a balance cock.
 A balance cock is usually held by one or two screws and does not allow for adjusting balance end shake.
 Rolex started utilizing a full balance bridge in the 313x movements to keep the balance steady.
 It also allows for balance staff end shake using two star nuts located just under the bridge.

 Like the 3185 and 3186 movements found in the older GMT’s and Explorer II’s, the Rolex 3187 movement possesses a 24 hour hand and independently adjustable 12 hour hand.
 And like the 3186 movement, it also incorporates a Parachrom hairspring inside a Glucydur* free sprung balance wheel.
 Like the 3186, the 3187 has updated drive wheels that has less hand play as compared to the 3185.